 Note: Selecting an instance will also select all the databases in that instance.
 You can then exclude databases/instances by using Right-click > Exclude.

-- The SQL tab is only available in the ESE client if a running SQL VSS Writer Service is detected on the machine.
+- The SQL tab is only available in ESE if a running SQL VSS Writer Service is detected on the machine.

-- When completing a restore through the ESE client, you can only restore one tab in a single restore, so you cannot make restore selections in another tab alongside the SQL restore.
+- When completing a restore through ESE, you can only restore one tab in a single restore, so you cannot make restore selections in another tab alongside the SQL restore.

 - The master database can only be restored from the Files and Folders view.